Debasish-Mahapatra/nwpeval/README.md

-For more detailed usage instructions and examples, please refer to the Examples directory.
+For more detailed usage instructions and [Documentation](docs/NWPeval%20Documentation.md) and [examples](examples), please refer to the Examples directory.

 ## NEXT UPDATE